SonnyJae/SxnnyJ/README.md

 👋 Hi there!
-My name is Son Hwi Jae(Jay).😄
+My name is Son Hwi Jae(Jay).😄<br/>
-I'm backend developer using Spring Framework, Spring Boot.🌱
+I'm backend developer using Spring Framework, Spring Boot.🌱<br/>

-My goal is to become a constantly developing developer.⚡
+My goal is to become a constantly developing developer.⚡<br/>